Procedures Manual - Travel by Air

 Where air travel is required, the most economical airfare shall be obtained.
 Whenever possible, travellers should take advantage of discounts.
 Airfare should be arranged and paid for by each employee.
-Airfare for employee travel must not be billed directly to TRU.
+Airfare for employee travel must not be billed directly to TRU (unless it is booked through Corporate Traveller.

-Travel requires approval of the Dean, where applicable, or the Vice-President responsible for the account charged.
+For academic faculties, schools and divisions, travel requires approval of the Chair and either the Dean or AVP responsible for the account charged.
+For administrative departments, travel requires departmental approval, along with the VP responsible for the account charged.
 Travel supported by research grants or contracts must comply with TRU regulations and policies unless indicated otherwise by the granting agency.

-Air travel expenses must be supported by the receipt copy (back) of your airline ticket.
+Air travel expenses must be supported by a flight confirmation receipt and a copy of the flight itinerary.
 The travel agent's bill is not considered adequate for audit purposes.

 Combined Personal and Business Travel